CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 The Organization History section displays event log information for that organization including user changes (users added to the organization, users removed from the organization, and role modifications for users in the organization) as well as changes to the organization's info (name, website, and industry).
 Organization/Sub-organization creation and deletion events are also displayed.
 Sub-organization creation and deletion are logged in the immediate parent of the sub-organization, as well as in the top-level organization for that organization tree.
 Assessments that are deleted as part of sub-organization deletions are also logged to both the immediate parent and top-level organizations.

 ####Assessment History Section####
 The Assessment History section shows a graph of the closed assessments for this organization to show how the organization’s assessment scores have changed over time.
+This graph will display separate lines by Control Framework if the organization has closed assessments from more than one Control Framework (if the organization has some closed CIS Controls v7.1 assessments, and some closed CIS Controls v8.0 assessments, for instance).

 ### Creating a New Organization ###